 As participants advance, they will progress into striking, utilizing their 8 limbs, and continue with bag boxing, shadow boxing & movements, bag clinching, pad workouts, partner workout techniques, and more.

 One of the main reasons is to get our younger generations to be more active mentally and physically rather than allowing themselves to get sucked into the world-wide-web of “social media & gaming.”
 And that it’s okay to come out and be physically active in their lives once in a while.
 “Everything with moderation will create balance.”
 So, it is with hopeful expectations that they will allow us to guide them to see their wonderful world that is “real.”
 A world that cannot be manipulated within a screen, and that life outside the web can be fun and exciting if they choose to physically and actively participate in it.

-The Art of the 8 Limbs Physical Fitness Training will distill balance, discipline, commitment, perseverance, and patience.
-It is hardcore, intense, effective, and is a very fun roadmap in developing physical fitness to self-defense.
+The Art of the 8 Limbs Functional Fitness Training will distill balance, focus, discipline, patience, perseverance, and most importantly confidence.
+It is hardcore, intense, effective, and is a very fun roadmap in developing physical “functional” fitness to self-defense.
 The Art of the 8 Limbs is a total body fitness & conditioning utilizing the unarmed combative arts system that has been considered to be one of the most effective, brutal, stand-up combative fighting systems in the world as the training platform.